LevelDreadnought/kyber-chatfilter-discord/README.md

 | `Error:`      | error      | ChatFilter Error     | 15158332 (Red)      |
 | *(no prefix)* | info       | ChatFilter Info      | 3447003 (Azure)     |

+Any `[ChatFilter]` log entry that does not start with Detection:, Action:, or Error: is treated as an info event.

 Example ChatFilter log lines:

 ```